nihalalfred/hudl-test-project/README.md

-# Hudl Login Automation
+# Hudl Automation Project

-Test automation suite for Hudl login functionality using Playwright and TypeScript.
+Test automation suite for Hudl that covers basic login functionality using Playwright and TypeScript for two user types: Coach and Fan.

-## 🚀 Quick Start

 ### Prerequisites
 - Node.js 16+
 - Chrome browser
+- VS Code with Playwright Test for VSCode (extension)

 ### Installation